Will-Borges/AMXProductsCatalog/README.md

 Clients can see orders addressed to them.

-## Como Usar
+## How to Use

-1. Crie um user - Enpoint CreateUser
+1. Create a user - Endpoint CreateUser
-2. Faça a autenticação - Enpoint Authenticate
+2. Perform authentication - Endpoint Authenticate
-3. Utilize o token para realizar o acesso as funcionalidades
+3. Use the token to access the functionalities
-4. Crie um produto que sera adicionado no stock - Endpoint CreateCarProduct
+4. Create a product that will be added to the inventory - Endpoint CreateCarProduct
-5. Busque o estoque para pegar o Id do item - Endpoint GetStock
+5. Retrieve the inventory to get the ID of the item - Endpoint GetStock
-6. Atualize o item do estoque, adicionando a quantidade que tem no estoque, passando o Id do item (5) - Endpoint UpdateItemStock
+6. Update the inventory item, adding the quantity available in the stock, passing the ID of the item from step (5) - Endpoint UpdateItemStock
-7. Crie um pedido, passando o Id do item que deseja comprar e a quantidade - Endpoint CreateOrder
+7. Create an order, passing the ID of the item you wish to purchase and the quantity - Endpoint CreateOrder
-8. Confirme o pedido, passando o Id do pedido que veio ao criar ele (7) - Endpoint ConfirmOrder
+8. Confirm the order, passing the ID of the order created in step (7) - Endpoint ConfirmOrder

 ## Contribuições